carlosrodlop/carlosrodlop-docs/aws/AWS_Solution_Architect.md

 ![Aurora Global](https://digitalcloud.training/wp-content/uploads/2022/01/aurora-global-database.jpeg)

 - **Global Database**: For globally distributed applications you can use Global Database, where a single Aurora database can span **multiple AWS regions** to enable fast local reads and quick disaster recovery.
+  - Main DB is in one region
+  - Read replicas can be spread across different regions for reducing the latency for global users.
   - **Disaster Recovery**: You can use a secondary region as a backup option in case you need to recover quickly from a regional degradation or outage.
-    - It supports a Recovery Point Objective (RPO) of 1 second and a Recovery Time Objective (RTO) of 1 minute
+There is asynchronous replication between the primary and secondary regions, so there may be a small amount of data loss when failing over to the secondary region ==> It supports a Recovery Point Objective (RPO) of 1 second and a Recovery Time Objective (RTO) of 1 minute.

 - Backups (Mix)
   - Backups do not impact performance.